Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Our roads are also subject to adverse conditions due to rain, snow and ice.
 With daylight savings time, there are fewer daylight hours affecting highway visibility.
 More pedestrians are out during the holidays and more roadway travel is occurring.
 All of this has the potential for leading to more car-related injuries and accidents.

-Avoid an accident: Drive sober, avoid distractions while driving (or walking), drive at safe speeds and reduce your following distance during congested traffic or when weather conditions are poor.
+Avoid an accident: Drive sober, avoid distractions while driving (or walking), drive at safe speeds, reduce your following distance during congested traffic or when weather conditions are poor, and buckle up.
 Call for a taxi or rideshare service or designate a driver.

 Falls from ladders are more common during the holidays as people are putting up holiday lights and decorations on rooftops and other high places.

-Falling off a ladder or step stool can result in serious injuries, especially to the back.
+Avoid an accident: Falling off a ladder or step stool can result in serious injuries, especially to the back.
 Only use ladders approved for their height and have someone act as a spotter, especially when climbing to greater heights.
+Be sure to follow a ladder’s safety instructions and check it for broken or worn parts, run lighting cords against baseboards and safely clear walkways of snow and ice to create a safe walking path.

 Many toys have small parts that can easily be bitten or twisted off, such as buttons and eyes, causing a young child to choke, so be sure to check for small parts or choking hazards.